-You can have all of the information and technical details set up but ultimately, if the website doesn’t look good and show off your products and services in a good light, particularly for food or retail companies, you’ll struggle to survive.
+If you’ve decided to take your business online, you’ll understand it takes time, hard work and money.
+You can have all of the information and technical details set up but ultimately, if the website doesn’t look good and has bad graphics, you’ll struggle to survive.
+This is particularly true for food or retail companies.

 There are many aspects to what makes a good website.
 If your site doesn’t include the following, you’ll struggle to generate a great customer experience and inevitably conversions.

 Each of the above relates back to having good graphics in some way.
-Whether its the font in the image, the colours, the size or the placement of the image, graphics play a crucial part in a great website and that’s why it’s so important to get them right.
+Whether its the font in the image, colours, size or the placement of the image, graphics play a crucial part in a great website and that’s why it’s so important to get them right.

 Are you a women’s fashion brand?
-Your users will want to see high-quality images of your clothing, ideally, those that can zoom in and at different angles to really display the product in its true form.
+Your users will want to see high-quality images of your clothing, ideally, those that can zoom in to really display the product in its true form.

 Now you understand some of the factors that make a great image, let’s take a look at some of the problems with bad imagery.